The High Velocity

 82% of US and 74% of non-US consumers want more human interaction, but 59% of all consumers feel companies have lost touch with the human element of customer experience, according to 2018’s PwC Future of Customer Experience Survey.

-There is a danger of brands focusing too much on creating personalised experiences and not enough on creating personal experiences.
+There seems to have been too much focus on creating personalised experiences and not enough on creating personal experiences.

 (Personalised = digital recommendations of products based on an algorithm; Personal = a human interaction that evokes emotion)